boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 SIRIUS offers two modes for data import: *Single compound import* and *Batch import*.
 The single compound import is triggered when clicking on the *"Import Compound"* button in the toolbar.
 It allows you to import **one** compound.
-(We will use the term "compound" as a description of MS and MS/MS spectra belonging to a single compound.)
+(We will use the term "compound" to refer to MS and MS/MS spectra belonging to exactly one adduct of a single compound - hence to one precursor.)
 The single import mode is recommended if your data consists of several CSV (comma separated values) files, such as the data from the CASMI challenges.
 First press on *"Import Compound"* to start the import dialog.